shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 - Application Performance Management for NEO blockchain applications across all three taxonomy aspects (on/off/in chain)
 - Decentralized application logging and telemetry

+### Grow the Blockchain Development Community with Guidance

+Estimates suggest the mainstream developer community is at least two orders of magnitude larger than the blockchain developer community.
+Growing the NEO development community will require reaching out to developers without a background in blockchain application development.

+Much of NEO's documentation to date is white papers and reference documentation.
+Mainstream developer without blockchain experience will need more scenario focused guidance to help them understand how blockchain in general and NEO in particular fits into their existing developer toolbox.
+Additionally, these developers will need guidance detailing how NEO's intrinsic economic model effects both technical system design as well organization and funding of system development itself.